S-46

 Enforcement Authority

-The Division of Insurance and the Executive Office of Health and Human Services have oversight authority, including the power to conduct audits and compliance reviews of AI tools used in utilization review.
-The bill does not create a private right of action.
-Enforcement is agency-initiated through existing regulatory authority under Chapter 176O.
-The Division and EOHHS may also issue guidance to implement the provisions.
-No cure period or safe harbor is specified.
+The Division of Insurance and the Executive Office of Health and Human Services have oversight and audit authority over AI tools used in utilization review.
+The bill does not create an express private right of action or specify a complaint-driven enforcement mechanism.
+Enforcement is agency-initiated through inspection, audit, and compliance review powers granted to the division and the Executive Office of Health and Human Services.

 Penalties